 - During the reunion year, the President sends out a separate communication to kick off the reunion year. - During the reunion year, the President works with the Reunion Chair to form a Reunion Committee.
-Planning can start sooner, but begins at least 10-14 months before the reunion. - The President actively assists and supports the Reunion Chair and Reunion Committee in making and executing engagement events for the reunion year, and the Fund Chair in meeting class giving and donor participation goals. - Recruits and presents a slate of officers for election prior to the class meeting at Alumnae Weekend (AW).
+Planning can start sooner, but begins at least 10-14 months before the reunion. - The President actively assists and supports the Reunion Chair and Reunion Committee in making and executing engagement events for the reunion year, and the Fund Chair in meeting class giving and donor participation goals. - Appoints a Nominating Committee to present a slate of officers for election prior to the class meeting at Alumnae Weekend (AW).
 Officers to be elected will be President, Vice President, Secretary, Reunion/Social Chair and Fund Chair.